rija/docker-nginx-fpm-caches-wordpress/README.md

 ### How to enable Encryption (TLS)

-It is advised to have read LetsEncrypt's [FAQ](https://community.letsencrypt.org/c/docs/) and [user guide](https://letsencrypt.readthedocs.org/en/latest/index.html)  beforehand.
+It is advised to have read Lets Encrypt's [FAQ](https://community.letsencrypt.org/c/docs/) and [user guide](https://letsencrypt.readthedocs.org/en/latest/index.html)  beforehand.

 after the Wordpress container has been started, run the following command and follow the on-screen instructions: